 Chapters

 Essential discontinuity is one of the types of discontinuity in the topic of limits.
 One thing is clear that you will find discontinuity in this topic but the behaviour of discontinuity also matters.
 That is why mathematicians made different types of discontinuity.
-Let's say you have a function for range
+Let's say you have a function

 .
 The function starts from